 Thank you for your question.
 We believe that some of what you are observing stems from the closing down of international adoption programs and domestic programs becoming too large.
 As a private adoption law firm exclusively focused on voluntary domestic adoption, we have not been affected by this.
 In fact, we are very proud to report that we are having another great year.
 It is our goal to balance the number of incoming adoptive parents and successful placements each year.
 We have developed a highly proprietary and effective advertising and outreach program that is at the core of our success.
 We maintain very thorough program statistics which we are happy to share with our potential clients and would be happy to send you references from clients who have used our program in the past.
-Should you like to learn more about our program, we can send you a packet of information about our program and set up and office or phone consultation so we can explain how our program works and answer any questions you may have.
+Should you like to learn more about our program, we can send you a packet of information about our program and set up and office or zoom consultation so we can explain how our program works and answer any questions you may have.

 Answer: Not at all!
 I find that most prospective adoptive parents fear that their adoption attorney is going to tell them that they are too old to adopt.
 In domestic adoption, the birth parents select the adoptive parent(s) who they want to adopt the baby.
 Because it is the birth parents who make that decision, the State does not interfere by imposing any maximum age restrictions.
 Simply put, there is no maximum age restriction in domestic adoption.
 With respect to your specific ages, you’ll be happy to know that you fall within the average age range for prospective adoptive parents.
 Indeed, most prospective adoptive parents are between 35 and 55 years of age and we have seen both younger and older clients who have successfully adopted.